Warnings

 Interactions have not been studied.

-What should I tell my health care provider before I take DARZALEX FASPRO?
+What should I tell my health care provider before I take DARZALEX FASPRO

 They need to know if you have any of these conditions:

--heart disease
+-Heart disease

--lung or breathing disease
+-Lung or breathing disease

--pregnant or trying to get pregnant
+-Pregnant or trying to get pregnant

 What should I watch for while using DARZALEX FASPRO?

-Your condition will be monitored carefully while you are receiving this medicine.
+Your condition will be monitored carefully while you are receiving this medication.

 Where should I keep my medicine?

-This drug is given in a hospital or clinic and will not be stored at home.
+This medication is given in a hospital or clinic.
+It will not be stored at home.